Alternate states and intermingledness in complex high-dimensional systems: Appendix B: details on clustering quality

+In this appendix we give more details on the definition of the clustering quality, Eq.~\eqref{eq:quality}.
+The definition of Eq.~\eqref{eq:quality} is arbitrary in the sense of not having any theoretical foundation, and was derived here empirically.
+We have not found much literature on the behaviour of optimizing DBSCAN as the number of found clusters increases.
+There could be alternative definitions that have an appropriate theoretical backing and should replace Eq.~\eqref{eq:quality}.
+Thankfully, the remainder of the workflow, along with all potential applications, remains unaffected by such a substitution.

-See Figure \ref{fig:dbscan_test}.
-There, there is no discernible difference of the upper quantiles of $s$ irrespectively of $A$ or $F$.
+In Figure \ref{fig:dbscan_test} we show the optimal silhouette mean $s$ for various combinations of $A, F$. $s$ is optimized by the ADBSCAN algorithm: a range of possible radii values $\varepsilon$ for DBSCAN is scanned, and the choice yielding maximal $s$ is kept and utilized for the final DBSCAN clustering.
+In Figure~\ref{fig:dbscan_test} there is no discernible difference of the upper quantiles of $s$ irrespectively of $A$ or $F$.
 This result is not unique to the data used in the figure.
 It means that as long as the DBSCAN clustering output is optimal, the silhouette mean is optimized to a value close to 1 irrespectively of $A, F$.
+This is precisely what motivated us to define $q$ and involve the weights $w_A, w_F$.

+We now turn on discussing the effect of varying the weights $w_A,w_F$.
+The weights are primarily a way so that the practitioner can attribute importance on what they care most: finding more, or less, unique alternative states.
+As such there is no algorithm to choose ``optimal'' weights.
+It is important however that the workflow is overall robust to the chosen weights.
+This we demonstrate in Fig.~\ref{fig:sensitivity_of_weights}, where we vary $w_A, w_L$.
+It is clear that the algorithm output is stable for broad ranges of $w_A, w_F$, as expected, therefore validating the algorithm robustness.
+It is important nevertheless for the practitioner to make an informed decision by performing such a sensitivity analysis on their end, as it will likely depend on the exact dataset at hand.